 Don’t jump the gun before you really know.
 You don’t want to end a possible good relationship but, you don’t want to ignore the signs either.
 If you’ve already verified that you’ve been catfished, move to step 2.
 If you’re still not sure, make sure you use a service like ours.
 You can find more information here on our different plans and we have a 100% money back guarantee if we can’t help you verify someone’s identity.

 You want to make sure that you don’t send them any information or incriminating pictures.
 Make sure you block them from your social accounts and change your settings to ensure privacy.
 Also, make sure you don’t send anyone money.
 There are many scams where people coerce others into falling for them emotionally so, they’ll feel obligated to help them out when they claim to need it.

 Don’t stop contact with them right away.
 Call the police first.
 They will file a report.
-We’ve had people that have been able to get back some of the and the police have been able to track the people down (this doesn’t happen often, though).
+We’ve had people who have been able to get back some of their money and the police have been able to track scammers down (this doesn’t happen often, though).

 If someone is trying to take money from you and attempting to commit cyber fraud, it’s most likely a good idea to report it to the appropriate law enforcement agency and also the site where this took place (eg. a dating site, social networking site or forum).
 Here are the following places that you can report cyber crimes, impersonation and online fraud:

 In the future, make sure you’re cautious about accepting invites and personal messages from people you don’t know.
 Those typically aren’t legitimate.
-Also, don’t give out personal information, make sure you tell other people when meeting up and make sure that you keep your guard up until you’re able to verify someones identity.
-This can be done through a reverse lookup most of the time.
+Also, don’t give out personal information, make sure you involve friends or family when meeting up with someone you’ve met online.
+Make sure you keep your guard up until you’re able to verify someone’s identity.
+Most of the time this can be done through a reverse lookup.